UPPolaris/Snakes-and-Ladders/README.md

 4. Verify if the gamer stepped on the snake's head or the ladder.
       🪜 When ascending stairs positions the player at the top of the ladder.
       🐍 If treading on a snake's head raises any queries that need to be answered.
-   >    * If the participant responds accurately The same location as the player.
+   >    * If the player responds accurately The same location as the player.
-   >    * If the participant responds wrongly Place the player back at the snake's tail.
+   >    * If the player responds wrongly Place the player back at the snake's tail.
       If you never tread on a snake's head or a ladder.
 The same location as the player.

 5. Look to see whether there is a winner.